troy896/magisk-files/note.md

-## Magisk c7710975-delta by HuskyDG
+## Magisk 80af01d8-delta by HuskyDG

-### What is new?

-- Properly detect zygote and system_server in logcat MagiskHide

 ### Diffs to official Magisk